afair/make_id/README.md

     MakeId.nano_id(size: 16) #=> "iZnLn96FVcjivEJA"
     MakeId.nano_id(size: 16, base: 32) #=> "sf8kqb8ekn7k98rq"

+A `request_id` is a nano_id that can be used to track requests and jobs.
+It is a 16-byte string, the same storage as a UUID, but with columnar values.
+The substring of 3 for 8 is a short (8 character) version that can be used as well, is easier to read, sortable within a day, and unique enough to work with.

+    id = MakeId.request_id #=> "494f1272t01000c4"
+    #-------------------------->YMDHsssuuqqwwrrr
+    id[3,8]                #=> "f1272t01"
+    #-------------------------->Hsssuuqq

 ### Snowflake Id

 Snowflakes were invented at Twitter to stamp an identifier for a tweet or direct message.
 It is an 8-byte integer intended to be time-sorted and unique across the fleet of servers saving messages.
 It is a bit-mapped integer consisting of these parts:
 * "Application Epoch" milliseconds (number of seconds since the designated start). positive sign and 41 bits.
-* "Source Id", a number from 0..1023 (10 bits) used to designate the datacenter, server, and/or process generating the id.
+* "Worker Id", a number from 0..1023 (10 bits) used to designate the datacenter, server, and/or process generating the id.
 * "Sequence Id", a number from 0..4095 (12 bits) of messages within the given millisecond, or a random number within.

 The application epoch is the start time before data was generated.
 This is set by passing a year integer or Time object.